How to train your ViT? Data, Augmentation, and Regularization in Vision Transformers: Findings

 We investigate the impact of pre-training dataset size by transferring pre-trained models to unseen downstream tasks.
 We evaluate the pre-trained models on VTAB, including 19 diverse tasks~\cite{zhai2020largescale}.

 Figure~\ref{fig:vtab} shows the results on three VTAB categories: natural, specialized and structured.
 The models are sorted by the inference time per step, thus the larger model the slower inference speed.
 We first compare two models using the same compute budget, with the only difference being the dataset size of ImageNet-1k (1.3M images) and ImageNet-21k (13M images).
 We pre-train for 300 epochs on ImageNet-1k, and 30 epochs on ImageNet-21k.
 Interestingly, the model pre-trained on ImageNet-21k is significantly better than the ImageNet-1k one, across all the three VTAB categories.
+This is in contrast with the validation performance on ImageNet-1k (Figure~\ref{fig:i1k_transfer}), where this difference does not appear so clearly.

 As the compute budget keeps growing, we observe consistent improvements on ImageNet-21k dataset with 10x longer schedule.
 On a few almost solved tasks, e.g. flowers, the gain is small in absolute numbers.
 For the rest of the tasks, the improvements are significant compared to the model pre-trained for a short schedule.
 All the detailed results on VTAB could be found from supplementary section~\ref{sec:app:vtab}.